FloofyPlasma/OS-Notes/content/Phase 1/Boot Process.md

 The BIOS then checks the bootable devices for the boot signature magic number.
 This is located in the first sector which has the byte sequence `0x55AA` at byte offsets 510 and 511.
 If the BIOS finds this boot sector, it loads it into memory.
 After its loaded, execution is then transferred to the boot record.
 On a floppy (which this system is intended to be run from at this current time) all 512 bytes can contain the executable code.

-Once the bootloader is loaded, it finds and loads the kernel into memory, and passes control to it.
+Once the [[Bootloader|bootloader]] is loaded, it finds and loads the kernel into memory, and passes control to it.